HeWeMel/nographs/docs/source/index.rst

 A part of the graph, the vertices up to 41, is shown in the following picture.
 Arrows denote directed edges.
 The edges in red show shortest paths from 0 to other vertices.

+**And now?**

+You can imagine an infinite generator of primes, defined by just a graph and a call to a standard graph algorithm?
+Or a graph that defines an infinite set of Towers of Hanoi problems in a generic way, without fixing the number of towers, disk sizes, and the start and goal configuration - and a specific problem instance is solved by just one library call?
+Or graphs that are dynamically computed based on other graphs, or on analysis results about other graphs, or even on partial analysis results from already processed parts of the same graph?

+Let's `build it <installation>`.

 Welcome to NoGraphs!